awsdocs/aws-sdk-for-javascript-v3/doc_source/kinesis-page-scrolling-provision-resources.md

 + An Amazon Cognito identity pool with access enabled for unauthenticated identities\.
 + An AWS Identity and Access Management role whose policy grants permission to submit data to an Amazon Kinesis stream\.

-You can create these resources manually, but we recommend provisioning these resources using the AWS Cloud Development Kit \(AWS CDK\) as described in this topic\.
+You can create these resources manually, but we recommend provisioning these resources using the AWS CloudFormation as described in this topic\.

+## Create the AWS resources using the AWS CloudFormation<a name="kinesis-page-scrolling-resources-cli"></a>

+To create the resources using the AWS CloudFormation:

+AWS CloudFormation enables you to create and provision AWS infrastructure deployments predictably and repeatedly\.
+For more information about AWS CloudFormation, see the [AWS CloudFormation developer guide\.](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html)\.

+1. Install and configure the AWS CloudFormation following the instructions in the [AWS CLI User Guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html)\.

+1. Create a file named `setup.yaml` in the root directory of your project folder, and copy the content [ here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javascriptv3/example_code/kinesis/src/setup.yaml) into it\.
 **Note**
-The AWS CDK is a software development framework that enables you to define cloud application resources\.
-For more information, see the [AWS Cloud Development Kit \(AWS CDK\) Developer Guide](https://docs.aws.amazon.com/cdk/latest/guide/home.html)\.
+The AWS CloudFormation template was generated using the AWS CDK available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/resources/cdk/kinesis-iam-unauthenticated-role)\.
+For more information about the AWS CDK, see the [AWS Cloud Development Kit \(CDK\) Developer Guide](https://docs.aws.amazon.com/cdk/latest/guide/)\.

-## Create the AWS resources using the AWS CLI<a name="kinesis-page-scrolling-resources-cli"></a>

-To creat the resources using the AWS CLI:

-1. Install and configure the AWS CLI following the instructions in the [AWS CLI User Guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html)\.

-1. Create a file named `setup.yaml` in the root directory of your project folder, and copy the content [ here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javascriptv3/example_code/kinesis/src/setup.yaml) into it\.

 1. Run the following command from the command line, replacing *STACK\_NAME* with a unique name for the stack\.
 **Important**